 With a current skill shortage, especially within the construction sectors, tradies are putting up their asking prices and driving up the costs of labour, which in turn highlights an opportunity for new tradies to enter the market and increase competition.
 There is an abundance of work out there for good quality qualified tradies, and yet more apprentices are dropping out than ever before.

-So why should you stick it out, start a new one or try again?
+Why should you stick it out, start a new one or try again?

 The employment prospects after completing an apprenticeship or traineeship are by the far the best when compared to Bachelor degree graduates and of course, to tradies who have only completed modules or part of their apprenticeships.
 In 2014, 86.6 per cent of those who had completed a Certificate III level qualification (a typical level for apprenticeships and traineeships) found work within the first 4 months of completing.
 By comparison, just 68.1 per cent of Bachelor degree graduates found employment within four months – the lowest rates since 1990.